 Regenerative Tourism Practitioner, Subject Matter Expert; Curriculum and Nonprofit Program Designer (20 years); Global Leadership and Sustainable Development; Professor, TIM,...

-Professional Certification in Sustainable Tourism Destination Management, George Washington University; Local Alaska Chamber of the Year recipient, 2023; Top Forty...
+Professional Certificate in Sustainable Tourism Destination Management, Local Alaska Chamber of the Year recipient; Top 40 Under 40 recipient, Association...